 The Victorian State Trauma System provides support and retrieval services for critically injured patients requiring definitive care, transfer and management.
 This guideline provides evidence-based advice on the initial management and transfer of major trauma patients who present to Victorian health services with severe burn injuries.

 This guideline is intended for use by frontline clinical staff that provide early care for major trauma patients outside of a major trauma service (MTS); however, access to this resource is not restricted to any one group.
 These severe burn management guidelines provide up-to-date information for frontline healthcare clinicians.

 These guidelines align with the Victorian state burns clinical practice guidelines developed by Victoria’s two burn services.
 They provide the user with accessible resources to effectively and confidently provide early care for critically injured burns patients.
-The guideline has been assessed using the AGREE methodology for guideline development and is auspiced by the Victorian State Trauma Committee.
+The guideline has been assessed using the AGREE II methodology for guideline development and is under the auspice of the Victorian State Trauma Committee.
+1

-A burn is a complex trauma that requires multidisciplinary care and ongoing therapy.
+A burn is a complex trauma requiring specialist multidisciplinary care.

-Patients with facial, neck and inhalation burns can have difficulty maintaining their airway and deteriorate rapidly; any signs of oedema should prompt early intubation.
+Patients with facial, neck and inhalation burns can have difficulty maintaining their airway and deteriorate rapidly, particularly when exposed to flame burns in an enclosed space.
+Any signs of oedema should prompt early intubation.

-Early management of burns patients aims to restore fluid loss, maintain adequate oxygenation, prevent hypothermia and address pain management.
+Early management of burns patients aims to restore fluid loss, maintain adequate oxygenation, prevent heat loss and address pain management.